thomasgalliker/PiWeatherStation/README.md

 ### Quick Setup
 The script file `update_weatherdisplay_api.sh` contains all necessary steps to prepare a new Raspberry Pi to run WeatherDisplay.Api:
 - Downloads and installs the .NET SDK.
-- Downloads and installs WeatherDisplay.Api as a service unit.
+- Downloads and installs WeatherDisplay.Api as a service.
 - Adjusts the Raspberry Pi hardware configuration.
 (Enables SPI, sets dtoverlays).
+- Configures the wifi to become an access point.
-- Sets environment variables
+- Sets environment variables.

 Log-in to the Raspberry Pi and run the script file as follows.
 ```